mesosphere/dcos-kafka-service/README.md

 ## Troubleshooting

-The Kafka service will be listed as “Unhealthy” when it detects any underreplicated partitions.
+The Kafka service will be listed as "Unhealthy" when it detects any underreplicated partitions.
 This error condition usually indicates a malfunctioning broker.
 Use the `dcos kafka topic under_replicated_partitions` and `dcos kafka topic describe <topic-name>` commands to find the problem broker and determine what actions are required.

 Possible repair actions include `dcos kafka broker restart <broker-id>` and `dcos kafka broker replace <broker-id>`.
 The replace operation is destructive and will irrevocably lose all data associated with the broker.
 The restart operation is not destructive and indicates an attempt to restart a broker process.